Turkey Buying and Cooking Tips

 7. Stuffing - my favorite part of the Thanksgiving meal.
 Whether it's a favorite family recipe or one you grabbed from your latest cooking magazine, here are a couple of tips that might help.

 8. Roast the bird at 325° F. with the legs pointing to the back, the hottest part of the oven.
-2/3’s of the way through, tent the bird with foil to prevent the skin from over browning.
-A 16 to 24 pound stuffed turkey takes approximately 12 to 15 minutes per pound.
+Two-thirds of the way through, tent the bird with foil to prevent the skin from over-browning.
+A 16 to 24-pound stuffed turkey takes approximately 12 to 15 minutes per pound.

 That works as well as those pop-ups with the same results.
 I've looked at several cookbooks to find the correct temperatures to tell when the bird is done.

 It's a little confusing because they ranged from 165° F to 180° F. registered from the inner thigh.
-I usually remove the bird at 165 – 170° F, cover it with tin foil, and let it stand until the temperature registers 180° F.
+So I usually remove the bird at 165° - 170° F, cover it with tin foil, and let it stand until the temperature registers 180° F.

-I thought an electric knife was a throwback to the 60’s when I was a kid watching my dad carve the turkey but after that first Thanksgiving I employed it, I was converted.
+I thought an electric knife was a throwback to the '60s when I was a kid watching my dad carve the turkey.
+Still, after that first Thanksgiving, I employed it, and I was converted.
 Much easier and neater.

 There are many more tips and techniques out there for cooking a turkey.
 There may even be whole books written about the subject.
-Many of these tips may not be new to you but I hope you can find something useful from them.
-I welcome your own personal favorite tips and techniques for future newsletters to be posted on my web site.
+These tips may be familiar, but I hope you can find something useful from them.
+Also, I welcome your favorite tips and techniques for future newsletters to be posted on my website.

-I’ve always found Thanksgiving can be overwhelming especially if you're cooking for a large crowd.
+Thanksgiving can be overwhelming, especially if you're cooking for a large crowd.
 Growing up, my mom worked so hard to put out a great meal only to be wolfed down by us kids so we could go out and play with our friends or watch a football game.